-Below you can find a presentation of my upcoming book, Socrates, moral philosophy in everyday life.
-For now, I am offering parts of that book (which is still being edited) as short ebooks.
+Below you can find a presentation of my book, Socrates, moral philosophy in everyday life.
+I am also offering parts of that book as short ebooks.
 These are:

-My upcoming book is called Socrates – moral philosophy in everyday life
+My book is called Socrates – moral philosophy in everyday life

 The book is divided in two parts.